songlinxu/Tips/Arduino_Tips.md

 # Serial Communication Issue

-- Always check the exact output of serial: you could use Serial.print("\[")
+- Always check the exact output of serial: you could use Serial.print("\["); Serial.print(receivedCommand); Serial.print("\]\n").
+Then you will realize that the received value: receivedCommand is not a simple string.
+Instead, it is sth like "\nreceivedCommand\r\n" You need to remove the head and tail.
 - Use Serial.println for multiple times may results in unexpected output